 If this field is greater than zero, then this amount must be included in the applicable capital gains fields - Capital Gains discount method – Taxable Australian property (9.123), Capital Gains discount method – Non-Taxable Australian property (9.124), Capital gains other – Taxable Australian property (9.125) or Capital gains other – Non - Taxable Australian property (9.126) fields.

-9.141 Excluded from NCMI Capital Gains - The total amount of capital gains excluded from NCMI (or which would be excluded from NCMI if the entity were a MIT) due only to:
+9.141 Excluded from NCMI Capital Gains - The total amount of capital gains excluded from NCMI.
+For what are excluded from NCMI amounts, see the Definition in the Definitions Table.

-Subsection 12-437(5) of schedule 1 to the TAA1953– Approved economic infrastructure facility

-Section 12-440 of Schedule 1 to the TAA1953 – Transitional – MIT cross staple arrangement income

-Section 12-447 of Schedule 1 to the TAA1953 – Transitional – MIT trading trust income

-Section 12-449 of Schedule 1 to the TAA1953 – Transitional – MIT agricultural income

-Section 12-451 of Schedule 1 to the TAA1953 – Transitional – MIT residential housing income

-If you are not a MIT, also include the total of amounts which would otherwise be excluded from NCMI under any of the above provisions as if it were assumed that you are a MIT.
+If you are not a MIT, also include the total of amounts which would otherwise be excluded from NCMI if it were assumed that you are a MIT.
 However, do not include such amounts if there is no MIT in your ultimate ownership structure.

+If you are a BTR entity or payment recipient, also include here the amounts reported at field 9.145 BTR excluded from NCMI capital gains.

-This field is required to provide your investors information necessary to determine the final withholding from amounts for sovereign entities for the purposes of subsections 880-105(1) and (3) of the ITAA 1997.
+This field is required to provide your investors information necessary to determine the final withholding from amounts that are excluded from NCMI.

 If this field is greater than zero, then this amount must be included in the applicable capital gains fields (Capital Gains discount method – Taxable Australian property (9.123), Capital Gains discount method – Non-Taxable Australian property (9.124), Capital gains other – Taxable Australian property (9.125) or Capital gains other – Non - Taxable Australian property (9.126) fields.